Mayer--Vietoris sequences for complexes of tori: Introduction

 \subsection{Patching}

 Given an algebraic number field $k$ and a finite group $G$, the classical {\em inverse Galois problem} asks whether there exists a finite Galois extension of $k$ with Galois group $G$.
-Though it is solved for several families of finite groups, the problem remains open in full generality.
+Despite having been solved for several families of finite groups, the problem remains open in full generality.

-In recent years, the interest in the inverse Galois problem over arithmetico-geometric analogues of algebraic number fields has been arising.
-Amongst the available techniques at our disposal, {\em patching} is a method which yielded fruitful results.
-Inspired by the Riemann existence theorem over $\Cbb(X)$, the method was developed by Harbater, Hartmann, Krashen, and serveral other authors (see {\em e.g.} \cite{Harbater2003Patching, HH2010Patching}) to study arithemtic problems over {\em semiglobal fields}, that is, fields of the form $K(X)$ for some complete discretely valued field $K$ and some (smooth projective geometrically integral) $K$-curve $X$.
-A notable result in this direction is a theorem by Harbater which says that any finite group is a Galois group over $\Qbb_p(T)$ \cite{Harbater1987Galois, Liu1995Galois, CT2000Galois, Kollar2000Fundamental, Kollar2003Rational}.
+In recent years, interest in the inverse Galois problem over arithmetico-geometric analogues of algebraic number fields has been rising.
+Among the available techniques at our disposal, {\em patching} is a method that has yielded fruitful results.
+Inspired by the Riemann existence theorem over $\Cbb(X)$, the method was developed by Harbater, Hartmann, Krashen, and several other authors (see {\em e.g.} \cite{Harbater2003Patching, HH2010Patching}) to study arithmetic problems over {\em semiglobal fields}, that is, fields of the form $K(X)$ for some complete discretely valued field $K$ and some (smooth projective geometrically integral) $K$-curve $X$.
+A notable result in this direction is a theorem by Harbater, which states that any finite group is a Galois group over $\Qbb_p(t)$ \cite{Harbater1987Galois, Liu1995Galois, CT2000Galois, Kollar2000Fundamental, Kollar2003Rational}.

 As in \cite[\S{2}]{HHK2015LocalGlobal}, we consider the general setting for patching over fields as follows.
-A {\em factorization inverse system of fields} is given by the data of a (nonempty) graph $\Gamma = (\Vscr,\Escr)$ (multiple edges are allowed but loops are not) together with fields $\{F_i\}_{i \in \Vscr}$ and $\{F_k\}_{k \in \Escr}$ and fields inclusions $F_i \hookrightarrow F_k$ whenever an edge $k$ is adjacent to a vertex $i$.
-We assume that the limit that the inverse limit of the corresponding system (in the category of commutative ring) is a field $F$.
+A {\em factorization inverse system of fields} is given by the data of a nonempty graph $\Gamma = (\Vscr,\Escr)$ on finitely many vertices and edges (multiple edges are allowed, but loops are not), together with a field $F_i$ for each vertex $i \in \Vscr$, a field $F_k$ for each edge $k \in \Escr$, and a field inclusion $F_i \hookrightarrow F_k$ whenever $i$ is a vertex of $k$.
+We assume that the inverse limit of the corresponding system (in the category of commutative rings) is a field $F$.
 In other words, we have an equalizer diagram

 of fields (in particular, $\Gamma$ is connected).
-We refer to $\Gamma$ as the {\em reduction graph} of the factorization inverse system $\Fcal$.
+We refer to $\Gamma$ as the {\em reduction graph} of $\Fcal$.